yuxunn/tp/docs/DeveloperGuide.md

    1. Test case: `edit 0`<br>
       Expected: No client/lead is edited.
 Error details shown in the status message.

-1. _{ more test cases …​ }_

 ### Deleting a client/lead

 1. Deleting a client/lead while all clients/leads are being shown

    1. Prerequisites: List all clients/leads using the `list` command.
 Multiple clients/leads in the list.

    1. Test case: `delete 1`<br>
       Expected: First contact is deleted from the list.
 Details of the deleted contact shown in the status message.
 Timestamp in the status bar is updated.

    1. Test case: `delete 0`<br>
      Expected: No client/lead is deleted.
 Error details shown in the status message.
 Status bar remains the same.

    1. Other incorrect delete commands to try: `delete`, `delete x`, `...` (where x is larger than the list size)<br>
      Expected: Similar to previous.

-1. _{ more test cases …​ }_

 ### Viewing a person